-A quote is a formal document that features a breakdown of a job and the amount it will cost.
-When well written and presented, it will demonstrate professionalism and further instil confidence and trust between yourself and the customer.
+A quote is a formal document that details a job breakdown and the amount it will cost.
+When well written and presented, it demonstrates professionalism and further instils confidence and trust between yourself and the customer.

-If you’re at the stage of being asked for a quote, then you’ve either been recommended, or your marketing efforts have paid off.
-The customer is happy and seriously considering hiring you.
+If a customer asks for a quote, you’ve either been recommended or your marketing efforts have paid off.
 It’s a great position to be in, but now it’s time to take the next step.

 Ideally, every business should have a draft template for quotes that can be personalised for each job.
 Completing quotes and sending them to the customer quickly is key to increasing the likelihood of a customer hiring you over someone else.
 Leave it too late, and they may well go elsewhere.